 The following factors and criteria will be used in the selection process.
 Please note the percentage in which each area will be weighted.

 - Direct Application and Activation of the IMAGINE 2020 Vision Elements (25%): Clear explanation of how the artistic, creative or cultural program incorporates one or more of the vision elements from the IMAGINE 2020 Cultural Plan.
 Special weight will be given to those who tie their program directly to an IMAGINE 2020 goal and specifically explain how the goal will be achieved through the program.

 - Collaboration (20%): Indicate how the program will require and/or encourage partnerships among different entities and show collective leadership.

-- Creativity, Artistic Quality, Scope & Merit (20%): Proposals should be innovative, well-defined, goal-oriented, and show artistic excellence.
+- Creativity, Artistic Quality, Scope & Merit (20%): Proposals should be innovative, well-defined and goal-oriented, and show artistic excellence.

 - Program and IMAGINE 2020 Promotion (15%): Clearly articulated plan for how the program will be promoted in a way that supports advancement of the IMAGINE 2020 Cultural Plan and brand while gaining exposure for the participating organizations/individuals.

-- ACCESSIBILITY: Applicants should consider how their programs and services are accessible to individuals with disabilities.
-This includes access accommodations for both the project and programs.
-These design standards shall be based on the Americans with Disability Act (ADA) and can be found at ada.gov.
-Assistance can also be found by contacting the Denver Office of Disability Rights; 720-913-8485
+Applicants should consider how their programs and services are accessible to individuals with disabilities.
+These standards are based on the Americans with Disability Act (ADA) and can be found at ada.gov.
+Assistance can also be found by contacting the Denver Office of Disability Rights, 720-913-8485

-Applications for the IMAGINE 2020 Fund must be submitted online no later than June 16, 5 p.m. with required documentation including:
+Applications for the IMAGINE 2020 Fund must be submitted online no later than August 10, 5 p.m. with required documentation